PilotKun/Discord-MAl/README.md

 **Register Commands:** Registers all the application (/) commands to the Discord server. ✅

 ## Future Enhancements
-- Function to edit your Anilist anime list from Discord.
+- Function to edit your Anilist anime/manga list from Discord.

-- Add support for manga search, managing manga list etc.

 - Integrate with other anime databases (e.g., MyAnimeList).